 “We didn’t consciously set out to make an avant-garde film – it just happened because it was the best way to explore the themes,” Shah said.
 “I only knew that nothing like this had been done before.
 People have read relevance into the film over the years, and a lot of young people are taking to it.”

-In Hun, Hunshi, Hunshilal, a character declares, we tend to believe what we see on radio and television, but not what is front of our eyes.
+In Hun, Hunshi, Hunshilal, a character declares, we tend to believe what we see on radio and television, but not what is before us.
 Khojpuri is a permanent work-in-progress land that invents enemies, crushes rebels and bans dreaming and the colour red simply because it can.
 In it, contemporary viewers may see reflections of a real country where equality, justice and humanity are in short supply.

 Respond to this article with a post